 Situated along the French Riviera at the foot of the Maritime Alps, Monaco offers easy access by car or air.
 Numerous private companies offer exclusive transportation such as cars, limos, and taxis, even yachts.
 Here’s everything you need to know:

 So long as you’re staying in the Condamine, Monte-Carlo or Larvato areas, you can walk pretty much anywhere you’re going within 20 to 30 minutes.
 Note that staying in Fontvieille or a the far east border of Larvato typically adds about 20 minutes to your walk when going to Monte Carlo.

 The closest airport is the Nice-Côte-d’Azur airport, which is a 30-minute drive.

-The Monaco Heliport offers shuttle services to and from Nice airport.
+The Monaco Heliport offers shuttle services via Monacair to and from Nice airport.
 The price per person is about €160 but depends on the timing, and includes a taxi shuttle within Monaco.

 If you have a car, then the main highway is the fastest way to arrive.
 However, we recommend you take the scenic route closest to the water, as it is much more picturesque.

 There is a Hertz, Budget, Sixt and Avis in Monaco, so if you’d prefer to pick up your rental in Monaco, you can.
 If you decide to drive, we recommend renting a small car.
-Top-to-down is the way to go, if you can score a convertible Fiat 500 (after all, it’s the city of the Grand Prix and where some of the James Bond movies were filmed), and smaller cars are much easier to maneuver and park on the narrow and windy streets –and parking garages– of the French Riviera.
-If you’re going to go on day trips to some of the French resort towns, then you’ll need a small car to get through the tiny medieval roads.
+Top-to-down is the way to go, if you can score a convertible Fiat 500 (after all, it’s the city of the Grand Prix and where some of the James Bond movies were filmed).
+Smaller cars are much easier to maneuver and park on the narrow and windy streets –and parking garages– of the French Riviera.
+If you’re going to go on day trips to some of the French resort towns, then you’ll definitely need a small car to get through the tiny medieval roads.

 From the airport, take Bus # 100, which you can catch at the airport and at several places in Monaco, including by Place d’Armes, the farmers market square in the Condamine.
 Here are the airport bus website and schedule.

-Monaco has a public bus line that is not only budget-friendly (€2 per trip) but also very accessible and perfectly clean.
-Compagnie des Autobus (CAM) operates from 7:00 am to 12:20 am every day.
-On Fridays and Saturdays, the service extends from 12:20 am to 4:00 am.
+Monaco’s public bus line is not only budget-friendly (€2 per trip) but also very accessible and perfectly clean.
+It operates from 7am to 12:20am every day.
+On Fridays and Saturdays, the service extends from 12:20am to 4am.

 The bike has 60 km of range and travels up to 25 km / h without noise or vibration.
 You’ll need to sign up online to use it, then use the Monopass app to manage your account and find available bikes.